 About the New Innovator in Food and Agriculture Research Award

-The Award will fund new faculty and their teams of graduate students and post-doctoral scholars to conduct innovative research with potential to expand the availability of food and facilitate the global practice of sustainable agriculture as the world’s population grows to more than 9 billion people by the year 2050.
+The Award funds new faculty and their teams of undergraduate and graduate students and post-doctoral scholars to conduct innovative research with potential to expand the availability of food and facilitate the global practice of sustainable agriculture as the world’s population grows to more than 9 billion people by the year 2050.
 The program is intended to shine a spotlight on food and agriculture sciences and elevate the field in the scientific arena.

 FFAR will award each recipient up to $100,000 per year for three years with an additional $100,000 required cash match for a total award of up to $600,000.